qpdf/qpdf/manual/cli.rst

    indirect differently from the original file, and the original file may have gaps in its numbering.

-   See also :samp:`--preserve-unreferenced-resources`,
-   which does something completely different.
+   See also :qpdf:ref:`--preserve-unreferenced-resources`, which does something completely different.

-:samp:`--remove-unreferenced-resources={option}`
-   The :samp:`{option}` may be ``auto``,
+.. qpdf:option:: --remove-unreferenced-resources=option

+   .. help: remove unreferenced page resources

+      Remove from a page's resource dictionary any resources that are not referenced in the page's contents.
+Options: "auto" (default), "yes", "no".

-   ``yes``, or ``no``.
-The default is ``auto``.
+   Options: ``auto`` (the default), ``yes``, or ``no``.

    Starting with qpdf 8.1, when splitting pages, qpdf is able to attempt to remove images and fonts that are not used by a page even if they are referenced in the page's resources dictionary.
 When shared resources are in use, this behavior can greatly reduce the file sizes of split pages, but the analysis is very slow.
 In versions from 8.1 through 9.1.1, qpdf did this analysis by default.
    Starting in qpdf 10.0.0, if ``auto`` is used, qpdf does a quick analysis of the file to determine whether the file is likely to have unreferenced objects on pages, a pattern that frequently occurs when resource dictionaries are shared across multiple pages and rarely occurs otherwise.
 If it discovers this pattern, then it will attempt to remove unreferenced resources.
 Usually this means you get the slower splitting speed only when it's actually going to create smaller files.
 You can suppress removal of unreferenced resources altogether by specifying ``no`` or force it to do the full algorithm by specifying ``yes``.

    Other than cases in which you don't care about file size and care a lot about runtime, there are few reasons to use this option,